-Writing a Standard Operating Procedure template will allow you to standardize your procedures, get started quickly, and provide fast, easy answers to common Standard Operating Procedure (SOP) questions.
-A SOP template will communicate to everyone the procedure format you want to use.
+Writing Standard Operating Procedures, also known as an SOP template, will allow you to standardize your procedures, get started quickly, and provide fast, easy answers to common Standard Operating Procedure (SOP) questions.
+An SOP template will communicate to everyone the procedure format you want to use.
 It will provide a handy starting point so you don’t have to stare at a blank page.
 And will save everyone a lot of time selecting the font, margins, outlining, and answering questions about your company SOP structure.

 Why Write an SOP Template?